sashafr/museum-hsinterns-2016/README.md

 3. Using [Franklin](http://www.library.upenn.edu/) and [Google Scholar](https://scholar.google.com/), please find at least one primary source and three secondary sources on a topic related to cuneiform tablets.
 Please list all sources in [our biblography](https://drive.google.com/file/d/0BynPJq-lXhGoMnpQb0FFOW9aZXM/view?usp=sharing).

 **Readings**:
 * Roberts, J. M. "Ancient Mesopotamia."
-In The New Penguin History of the World, 49-65.
+In *The New Penguin History of the World*, 49-65.
 London: Penguin Books, 2007.

 ---